kubeflow/website/content/docs/started/getting-started-k8s.md

 ### Deploy Kubeflow

-In case you are deploying Kubeflow on multi-node cluster, you can follow this [guide](/docs/use-cases/kubeflow-on-multinode-cluster) to set up your system to use remote NFS filesystem in cluster nodes.
+If you are deploying Kubeflow on a multi-node cluster, you can follow this [guide](/docs/use-cases/kubeflow-on-multinode-cluster) to set up your system to use a remote NFS filesystem in cluster nodes.

 Follow these steps to deploy Kubeflow: